Pixie Bob Cat Characteristics (Quick Facts)

 Pixie Bobs love being close to their owners and will appreciate if you are involved in the play.
 Hence, pique your cat’s interest with a variety of cat toys and play with her every day.

 The exact price of a Pixie Bob kitten depends on a breeder and several other factors.
-Generally, you can expect to pay from $600 to $800 for a pet quality cat.
-However, show quality Pixie Bob kittens cost around $1500.
+Generally, you can expect to pay from $800 to $1500 for a pet quality cat.
+However, show quality Pixie Bob kittens cost up to $5000 as well.

 Can a Pixie Bob Cat Have a Long Tail?